worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

 and DropBox would slow down your computer.
 Instead it first looks at the time each file was last edited, and checks if there are more recent files than the last synced file.
-If DropBox notis that the last edit time is updated, then it checks which bytes have been updated and sync those bytes.
+If DropBox notices that the last edit time has changed, then it checks which bytes have been updated and sync those bytes.
-However, DropBox cannot see the content of your encrypted folder, it only sees the one file created in VeraCrypt.
+However, DropBox cannot see the content of your encrypted folder, it only sees the one file created by VeraCrypt.
-VeraCrypt is all about privacy and the default setting is therefore to not reveal the last time any of the content of your folder was edited unless you decrypt the content.
+VeraCrypt, on the other hand, is all about privacy and the default setting is therefore to not reveal the last time any of the content of your folder was edited unless you decrypt the content.